Structural study of TATB under detonation-induced shock conditions: Methods

 Integration of powder diffraction patterns to yield scattering intensity versus 2$\theta$ diagrams and initial analysis were performed using the DIOPTAS program \cite{Prescher2015}.
 DIOPTAS was also used to remove/subtract the intensity contribution of the previous frame discussed above.
 For each frame (XRD image) the previous frame was used as the background image scaled to the point that the corresponding residual diffraction intensity disappears.
-A 15-20\% scaling was sufficient to, almost, totally remove these diffraction spots.
-The slightly higher scaling, than what is expected due to the experimental setup (residual intensity), is attributed to parts of the specimens at the edge/surface of the cylinders that are at ambient conditions even under detonating-induced shock conditions \cite{Stavrou2020}.
+A 15-20\% scaling was sufficient to, almost, totally remove the residual intensity.
+This slightly higher scaling compared to what is expected due to the experimental setup (residual intensity), is attributed to parts of the specimens at the edge/surface of the cylinders that are at ambient conditions even under detonating-induced shock conditions \cite{Stavrou2020}.
 Si640E (NIST standard) and CeO$_2$ were used as calibrants for the XRD sample-detector geometry.
 Calculated XRD patterns were produced using the POWDER CELL program \cite{Kraus1996}, for the corresponding crystal structures assuming continuous Debye rings of uniform intensity.
-Le Bail refinements were performed using the GSAS software \cite{Larson2000}.
 Indexing of XRD patterns was performed using the DICVOL program \cite{Boutlif2004} as implemented in the FullProf Suite.
 The X-ray wavelength was $\lambda$=0.52\AA.